mspnp/aks-baseline/04-networking.md

      * `nodepoolSubnetResourceIds` - An array containing the subnet resource IDs of the AKS node pools in the spoke.
 E.g. `["/subscriptions/[subscription id]/resourceGroups/rg-enterprise-networking-spokes/providers/Microsoft.Network/virtualNetworks/vnet-hub-spoke-BU0001A0008-00/subnets/snet-clusternodes"]`
      * `clusterVnetResourceId` - The resource ID of the VNet that the cluster will land in.
 E.g. `/subscriptions/[subscription id]/resourceGroups/rg-enterprise-networking-spokes/providers/Microsoft.Network/virtualNetworks/vnet-hub-spoke-BU0001A0008-00`

-1. Update the shared, regional hub deployment to account for the requirements of the spoke
+1. Update the shared, regional hub deployment to account for the requirements of the spoke.

    > :book: Now that their hub has its first spoke, the hub can no longer run off of the generic hub template.
 The networking team creates a named hub template (e.g. `hub-eastus2.json`) to forever represent this specific hub and the features this specific hub needs in order to support its spokes' requirements.
 As new spokes are attached and new requirements arise for the regional hub, they will be added to this master template file.